ROTH Capital slashes price target on Workhorse Group Inc [WKHS] – find out why.

 ROTH Capital have made an estimate for Workhorse Group Inc shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on August 09, 2022.

-Workhorse Group Inc [WKHS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.43.
-With this latest performance, WKHS shares gained by 1.42% in over the last four-week period, additionally sinking by -60.19% over the last 6 months – not to mention a drop of -84.08% in the past year of trading.
+Workhorse Group Inc [WKHS] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.41.
+With this latest performance, WKHS shares dropped by -8.74% in over the last four-week period, additionally sinking by -54.98% over the last 6 months – not to mention a drop of -85.41% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Workhorse Group Inc [WKHS] shares currently have an operating margin of -2171.64 and a Gross Margin at -649.99.
 Workhorse Group Inc’s Net Margin is presently recorded at -2334.71.